k8ssandra/management-api-for-apache-cassandra/management-api-agent-hcd-cc5/README.md

 It is important to note that all HCD dependencies should only be specified in the HCD agent modules.
 No HCD dependencies can be added to any other projects/modules, as users without access to HCD artifacts won't be able to build the OSS Management API.

-## HCD versions
+## HCD versions (hcd-cc4 vs hcd-cc5)

 As of this document edit, there are 2 versions of HCD in development.
-Version 1.0.x is currently maintained on the `hcd-1.0` branch of the HCD repository.
+Version 1.1.x is currently maintained on the `hcd-1.1` branch of the HCD repository.
 Version 1.2.x is maintained on the `main` branch of the repository.
-The major difference between the two versions is the Converged Cassandra Core that is used.
-HCD 1.0.x uses Converged Core 4, while HCD 1.2.x uses Converged Core 5.
-As with Cassandra versions, the HCD agent has to be broken into 2 sub-modules for compiling compatibility.
-The version in this sub-module is for HCD 1.0.x.
-For HCD 1.2.x, use the agent in sub-module `management-api-agent-hcd-1.2.x`.
+Until recently, HCD 1.2 was based on
+Converged Cassandra (Converged Core/CC) 5, while HCD 1.1 is based on CC 4.
+Soon, HCD 1.2 will switch to CC 4, meaning a future release of HCD 2.x will be based on CC 5.
+To make things a little easier to follow from this project's view, as of v0.1.97, the Management
+API Agent for HCD will be CC based.
+This Readme is in the `hcd-cc5` Agent.
+There is an equivalent one in the `hcd-cc4` Agent.
+You must pick the one that your HCD code is based on for it to work properly.

 ## Maven Settings